Our Material

 Lamma Belly Vegetable Tanned Leather

-LAMMA BELLY is a veg-tanned leather which is finished with the process of tannic compound extracted from plants, an environment friendly material.
+Being one of our regularly used leather, the Lamma Belly is a vegetable tanned leather which is finished with the process of tannic compound extracted from plants, an environment friendly material.
 The leather surface is bright and smooth and possesses a unique fragrance & comfort feeling, presenting the original outlook feeling of leather to its natural beauty.
 It is a rather unique type of leather in the world and preserves the sole nature of leather such as growth marks and veins of the animal.
 As time goes by, a beautiful patina will be developed, reflecting your unique living style and taste on it.

 The Italian LAMMA BELLY leather was produced by Conceria Puccini Attilio, which is certified by the association “Consorzio Vera Pelle Italiana Conciata al Vegetale" - guaranteed that the leather is “100% Made in Italy”and by traditional tanning methods and materials.